pigna90/alup/README.md

 ```
 If the installation directory isn't specified then Alup will be installed in your home directory.
-Copy the script manually as a super users:
+Copy the script manually as a super user:
 ```sh
 # cp alup /usr/local/bin/

 ```
-**Note**: `.alup/` folder will be installed as an hiden directory
+**Note**: `.alup/` folder will be created as an hiden directory

 ## Usage
 Run: